Europa String Choir

-Other Europa String Choir members and collaborators during the ensemble's lifetime have been Markus Reuter (Warr Guitar, touch guitar), Susan Nares (Celtic harp, cello) and Brigitte Sassano (harp).
+Other Europa String Choir members and collaborators during the ensemble's lifetime have included Markus Reuter (Warr Guitar, touch guitar), Susan Nares (Celtic harp, cello) and Brigitte Sassano (harp).

 History

 Cathy Stevens

-Cathy Stevens grew up in a musical family (she is the daughter of composer Bernard Stevens) and studied violin and viola at the Yehudi Menuhin School and the Royal Academy of Music.
+The daughter of composer Bernard Stevens, Cathy Stevens studied violin and viola at the Yehudi Menuhin School and the Royal Academy of Music.
 In 1975, she became a professional orchestral player, working with the London Sinfonietta and Fires of London among others.
-Between 1983 and 1992, Stevens worked as one half of the improvised music duo Pool of Sound (with cellist Chas Dickie, a former member of Van der Graaf Generator and a veteran of the improvised music scene).
+Between 1983 and 1992, Stevens worked as one half of the improvised music duo Pool of Sound (with cellist Chas Dickie, a former member of Van der Graaf Generator).

 Cathy Stevens & Udo Dzierzanowski

 By 1982, Stevens had also graduated as a practitioner of the Alexander Technique, and it was in this capacity that she began working with Robert Fripp's Guitar Craft courses in 1989.
 On one of these courses she met guitarist Udo Dzierzanowski.
-In 1991 Stevens and Dzierzanowski formed a viola-and-guitar duo called The Annexe performing both self-penned and classical music, which toured with fellow Guitar Craft graduates California Guitar Trio.
+In 1991, Stevens and Dzierzanowski formed a viola-and-guitar duo called The Annexe performing both self-penned and classical music, which toured with fellow Guitar Craft graduates California Guitar Trio.